Libraries Customer Charter

-- So that we can keep in touch with our customers, please notify the library of any change of name or contact details.
+- So that we can keep in touch with you, please notify the library of any change of name or contact details.

 - In the event of a library card being lost or stolen, responsibility for items issued on that card remains with the card holder, unless the library has been notified of the loss.

-- Customers who have not used their library membership for a period of two years will be required to resubmit all registration details to reactivate their membership.
+- Customers who have not used their library membership for a period of two years will be required to reregister and resubmit all registration details to reactivate their membership.

 The collection budget, set annually by the Council, will be divided according to current usage, established need and any special projects.

 Wellington City Libraries provides opportunities for creativity, connection and innovation through a collection which enables learning and discovery.
 The following principles guide selection and management of this collection.

 - Wellington City Libraries provides collections in a range of formats representing the diversity of views suited to our communities and that meet their current and anticipated needs.